Before you access Settings

 Call button states and interaction

-- Nimbus interactions will disable the call button, e.g. when the user has incoming/connected/ACW task.
+- Nimbus interactions will disable the call button, e.g. when the user has an incoming / connected call or ACW task.

-- Offline and DND will not disable the button, User related "Busy Available/ Away Available" settings - made via Service settings > Distribution Tab > Conversations Distribution - are also ignored.
+- Offline and DND will not disable the button.
+User related "Busy Available/ Away Available" settings - made via Distribution Service Settings > Conversations Distribution – such as "available when busy" – are also ignored.

 Currently Known Limitations